 In 2005 and 2008, Hurricanes that hit the Louisiana Coast of the U.S. and did damage to natural gas infrastructure cause the price of futures to rise to all-time highs.
 These are just a few examples of how acts of nature can cause massive volatility in commodity prices.

 The major determinate for the path of least resistance for raw material prices is supply and demand.
 Commodity production occurs in areas of the world where the soil or climate supports crops, where reserves are present in the crust of the earth and extraction can occur for a cost that is below the market price.
 Demand, on the other hand, is ubiquitous.
 Almost every human being on planet earth is a consumer of commodities which are the staples of everyday life.
 Therefore, the supply and demand equation for raw materials is what often makes them some of the most volatility assets in the world when it comes to prices.

 Because commodity reserves exist in specific areas of our planet, political issues in one region often affect prices.
 As an example, when Iraq invaded Kuwait in 1990, the price of crude oil doubled in the weeks that followed on the nearby NYMEX and Brent crude oil futures contracts.
 When the President of the United States released oil from the strategic petroleum reserve (SPR), the price proceeded to half in value.
-Additionally, wars or violence in one area of the world can close off logistical routes making it hard or impossible for transportation from production areas to consumption zones around the world.
+Additionally, wars or violence in one area of the world can close off logistical routes, like the Panama Canal, which made it hard or impossible for transportation from production areas to consumption zones around the world.

 Tariffs, government subsidies or other political tools often change the price dynamics for a commodity which adds to volatility.